 I am not sure why, but it seems that I have a habit of reviewing my life insurance in the fall.
 I took a look at my life insurance policies last year around this time, and then way back in 2015 (also around this time of the year).
 I swear this is simply by coincidence, especially because this year’s inspiration came from a very personal and sad place.

 A friend of mine was recently diagnosed with stage 4 pancreatic cancer.
 He has 3 children 7, 5 and 3.
 The 7 year old is in the same grade as my son which is how we got to know the family and the 3 year old has become good friends with my daughter.
 To say it is an awful situation would be an understatement.
 He is putting up the good fight, and I know he has done some survivorship planning as a responsible husband and father, but I am not privy to what amounts (nor should I be).
-If you find yourself in a similar situation, please research your options with a guaranteed life insurance policy.

 This terrible situation made me want to audit my life insurance, both regard to products and amounts.
 I’ll discuss in further detail below why I used a variety of products.